GabeXxX/MontalcinoApp/README.md

 # MontalcinoApp
 Simple app for the management of operations in a wine company.
-For more technical infomration please read the docdument attached in documentation folder [italian only].
+For more technical information please read the docdument attached in documentation folder [italian only].

 Here some screenshot
 <img src="./documentation/Screen1.png" alt="drawing" width="400"/>